February 15, 2019

 The pair encounter C.S.
 Lewis on a visit to Oxford, and his humor and wisdom cause them to question their paganism.
 When Davy is nearly raped in a random attack, she descends into a deep struggle with the reality of the evil of the world.
 She finds her way out through a profound encounter with the suffering Christ.
 Her transformation sends Van into a spiral of confusion and anger; as he finds himself the other man in a love-triangle with the Christian God.

-As Davy moves into deeper levels of holiness, a vindictive Van plays at sin.
+As Davy moves into deeper levels of holiness, a begrudged Van plays at sin.
 Driven by pain and love, Davy makes an offering of her life for Van and soon after she is diagnosed with a fatal illness.
 Terrified, Van embarks on a frantic spiritual struggle with God for his wife’s life.
 In the end, Van surrenders Davy into the hands of a God he has gradually come to know as Lord.
 His friendship with C.S.
 Lewis helps him to articulate the “severe mercy” that has saved his soul.

 Set amidst the terrors of the attack on Pearl Harbor, in the serene blue waters of the Carribbean, and under the ivy bricks of Oxford, A Severe Mercy will be an epic cinematic project.
 Its universal themes of enduring love and the encounter with life changing transcendence will resound with audiences the world over.